yanzhudd/aaz-dev-tools/docs/pages/usage/workspace_editor.md

 ### Support Entensible Enumeration Arguments

 Users can set enum arguments extensible for accepting other values in the future, as denoted by [x-ms-enum](https://github.com/Azure/autorest/tree/main/docs/extensions#x-ms-enum) in swagger.
-If `support_extension` is set, then argument validation will be skipped when executing cmds using azure cli.
+If `supportExtension` is set, then argument validation will be skipped when executing cmds using azure cli.

 ![support_enum_extension_arguments](../../assets/recordings/workspace_editor/support_enum_arguments.gif)